Manju-Vallabha/Niramaya-AI/README.md

    - [Frontend Installation](./Frontend/README.md) 📱
    - [Backend Installation](./Backend/README.md) 🖥️

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## Contact 📬

 For inquiries, reach out at [Niramaya AI](mailto:omanjuvallabha@gmail.com) or connect with us on [LinkedIn](https://www.linkedin.com/in/manju-vallabha-pavalla/). 🌐